EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 You likely want to access some services in your mutations.
 EntityGraphQL supports dependency injection.
 When you execute a query make sure you pass in an `IServiceProvider`.
 Here is an example with ASP.NET.

-_Note if you use [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) the registered `IServiceProvider` is provided._
+_Note: If you use [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) the registered `IServiceProvider` is provided._

 ```
 var results = _schemaProvider.ExecuteRequest(query, demoContext, HttpContext.RequestServices, null);
 ```

 EntityGraphQL will use that `IServiceProvider` to resolve any services when calling your mutation method.
-All you need to do is make sure the service is registered and include it in the method signature of the mutation.
-This includes both constructor arguments (when a mutation class instance is not provided) and method arguments for the specific mutation.
+All you need to do is make sure the service is registered and include it as a parameter of the mutation controller constructor or a mutation method.

 ```
 // in Startup.cs
 services.AddSingleton<IDemoService, DemoService>();

 // your mutation method
-[GraphQLMutation("Add a new person to the system)]
+[GraphQLMutation("Add a new person to the system.")]
 public Expression<Func<DemoContext, Person>> AddNewPerson(DemoContext db, AddPersonArgs args, IDemoService demoService)
 {
     // do something cool with demoService

-    return (ctx) => ctx.People.First(p => p.Id == person.Id);
+    return (db) => db.People.First(p => p.Id == person.Id);
 }
 ```